jgordini/apl-quest-notes/_sources/apl-quest/2013/What-Is-Ina-Word-APLQuest-2013-3.md

 H ← ≢∘⊃⎕VFI
 ```

-1. `⎕VFI` - [Verify and Fix Input](https://xpqz.github.io/cultivations/Constants.html?highlight=fix%20input#verify-and-fix-input-vfi) - takes a string and returns two lists.
-It cuts the string into space-separated fields.
-Then it attempts to convert each field to a number.
-The first vector is a boolean success or failure.
-The second is  the converted values with 0 for failed conversions.
+1. `⎕VFI` - [Verify and Fix Input](https://xpqz.github.io/cultivations/Constants.html?highlight=fix%20input#verify-and-fix-input-vfi) - attempts to convert each of these string fields into a number, producing two vectors as output:

+   - A boolean vector indicating success or failure of conversion for each field.
+   - A numeric vector containing the converted values (or 0 for failed conversions).
+2. Example:

    ```APL
    ⎕VFI '1e3 three 2.5 2..5'